Robert Mugabe: Early political career: 1960–1963

 While Mugabe was teaching abroad, an anti-colonialist African nationalist movement was established in Southern Rhodesia.
 It was first led by Joshua Nkomo's Southern Rhodesia African National Congress, founded in September 1957 and then banned by the colonial government in February 1959.
 SRANC was replaced by the more radically oriented National Democratic Party (NDP), founded in January 1960.
 In May 1960, Mugabe returned to Southern Rhodesia, bringing Hayfron with him.
 The pair had planned for their visit to be short, however Mugabe's friend, the African nationalist Leopold Takawira, urged them to stay.

 Joshua Nkomo became one of the leading figures of resistance to white minority rule in Southern Rhodesia.

 In July 1960, Takawira and two other NDP officials were arrested; in protest, Mugabe joined a demonstration of 7,000 people who planned to march from Highfield to the Prime Minister's office in Salisbury.
 The demonstration was stopped by riot police outside Stoddart Hall in Harare township.
 By midday the next day, the crowd had grown to 40,000 and a makeshift platform had been erected for speakers.
 Having become a much-respected figure through his profession, his possession of three degrees, and his travels abroad, Mugabe was among those invited to speak to the crowd.
 Following this event, Mugabe decided to devote himself full-time to activism, resigning his teaching post in Ghana (after having served two years of the four-year teaching contract).
 He chaired the first NDP congress, held in October 1960, assisted by Herbert Chitepo on the procedural aspects.
 Mugabe was elected the party's publicity secretary.
 Mugabe consciously injected emotionalism into the NDP's African nationalism, hoping to broaden its support among the wider population by appealing to traditional cultural values.
 He helped to form the NDP Youth Wing and encouraged the incorporation of ancestral prayers, traditional costume, and female ululation into its meetings.
-In February 1961 he married Hayfron in a Roman Catholic ceremony conducted in Salisbury; she had converted to Catholicism to make this possible.
+In February 1961 he married Hayfron in a Catholic ceremony conducted in Salisbury; she had converted to Catholicism to make this possible.